MortenLohne/tiltak/README.md

 # Overview

-The project consists of 4 different programs, that use the core engine in various ways:
+The project consists of 5 different binaries, that use the core engine in various ways:

+ * **main** Various commands, mostly for debugging and experimentation.
  * **playtak** Connect to the `playtak.com` server, and seek games as a bot.
  * **uti** Run the engine through a [uci-like](https://en.wikipedia.org/wiki/Universal_Chess_Interface) text interface.
- * **main** Various other commands, mostly for debugging and experimentation.
  * **tune** Automatically tune the engine's parameters.
+ * **bootstrap** Engine worker for running on AWS Lambda.

- All 4 binaries will be built by default, see the `build` section.
+ The first 3 binaries will be built by default, while `tune` and `bootstrap` require specific commands, see their sections.

 # Usage